nishantsing/API_Node_CrashCourse/README.md

 # Node Crash Course

+- Avoid as many dependency as much as possible do them in vanilla js, because dependencies in js ecosystem has lot of other dependencies and can have vulnerabilities.

 - [Node Crash Course by Traversy Media](https://youtu.be/32M1al-Y6Ag)
 - [Paid - Node.js API Masterclass by Traversy](https://www.udemy.com/course/nodejs-api-masterclass/)
 - [NodeJS Tutorial and Projects Course - John Smilga](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/?couponCode=LETSLEARNNOWPP)